The Mortgage Refinancing Process

-Deciding to refinance a home loan is a big decision influenced by many factors including your financial situation, mortgage prepayment penalties on your current loan, available interest rates and your long-term plans for staying in the home.
-Once you've evaluated the reasons why a mortgage refinance makes sense for your situation, and you've decided to start the process, take some time to familiarize yourself with the steps involved.
+Deciding to refinance a home loan is a big decision influenced by your financial situation, available interest rates and your long-term plans for staying in the home.
+Once you've decided to start the mortgage refinance process, it's important to understand what is involved.

 - Bank statements

 We'll also need information on the mortgage that you'll be refinancing.

 Shortly after you complete your application, we'll provide you with a formal estimate of your closing costs, called a Good Faith Estimate.
 You'll also receive a Truth-in-Lending Statement, which summarizes your loan terms, interest rate and finance charges to show what the total cost of borrowing will be.

 Finally, decide when to lock in the interest rate on your new loan.
 Rates can change daily, so it's important to watch trends and use a break even calculator to see if refinancing is worth the cost.
 If it looks like rates will drop, you may want to wait.
 If rates are rising, lock in as soon as you can.
 Typically, you can lock in a rate any time between the submission of your application and five days before closing.

 Step 3: Work with us through the refinancing process

 There are several players in the next part of the mortgage refinance process.

 Loan processor - Gathers all necessary documents to process your loan.

 Underwriter - Evaluates credit, assets, debts and the property appraisal, then decides whether to approve your loan.